Vis4Sense/student-projects/2023-2024/readme.md

 3. next step ...

 Jiaqi
-1. progress ...
+1. progress <p>
+Finishied user interview and analysis.
+Pull out the requirements and functionality list.

-2. question and difficulty ...
+2. question and difficulty <p>
+what kind of database to store the data. (vector database, knowledge graph or json file)

-3. next step ...
+3. next step <p>
+User interface design and implementation

 Rachan
 1. progress ...